mcocdawc/chemcoord/README.md

 ## Website

-You find the website of the project, if you follow [this link.](www.http://chemcoord.readthedocs.org/)
+You find the website of the project is: www.http://chemcoord.readthedocs.org/

 ## Features